Secondary Education Courses

 Hours: 3

 Students will synthesize and validate concepts encountered during clinical teaching.
-Regular seminar sessions will focus on the situations, questions, and concerns that arise directly from the clinical teachers' experiences in secondary public school classrooms.
-Prerequisites: SED 300, SED 330, SED 331, SED 332.
+Regular seminar sessions will focus on the situations, questions, and concerns that arise directly from the clinical teachers' experiences in secondary public school classrooms as well as other relevant topics for novice teachers.
+Prerequisites: Departmental Approval Required and Requires admission to the Educator Preparation Program.

 Hours: 3